Hyperion302/athena/README.md

 # Components

-1. Command parsing - Parse out commands
+1. Command parsing - Parse out commands and execute them
 2. Proposal timing - start a timer at the beginning of duration and check votes by end
 3. Proposal management - Synchronize DB and messages, update DB, implement proposals